bithyve/bitcointribe/README.md

 ```

-## Building and Running Hexa Wallet
+## Building and Running Bitcoin Tribe

 ### Running on simulator